 12. Choose the prime time for you for working on tasks.

-13. Prioritize tasks and do them one step at a time or in chunks.
+13. Prioritise tasks and do them one step at a time or in chunks.

 14. Write yourself a “To Do List”.